-A number of 'Hotspot' areas across Leyland Town were identified which tended to fall into two categories.
+A number of 'Hotspot' areas across Leyland were identified which tended to fall into two categories.

-Local Authority and Housing Association parkland and plantations which offered some visual seclusion appeared attractive to the youths, however, the majority of these areas were surrounded by residential properties.
+Local Authority and Housing Association parklands and plantations, which offered some visual seclusion, often attracted the youths.
+However, the majority of these areas were surrounded by residential properties.

-The youths were also congregating on the street close to areas in which a number of Off-licence premises were situated.
-At these locations the youths would gather either attempt to purchase alcohol drect or pester adults to buy alcohol on their behalf
+The youths were also congregating on the street in the vicinity of local Off-licence premises.
+At these locations they would gather in numbers to intimidate staff and pester adults to purchase alcohol on their behalf.